symfony/symfony-docs/book/doctrine.rst

             </entity>
         </doctrine-mapping>

-Doctrine does not *require* that the "one" side of a one-to-many relationship hold a collection of its "many" related entities.
+Doctrine does not *require* the "one" side of a one-to-many relationship to hold a collection of its "many" related entities.
 But in the context of our application, it makes sense for each ``Category`` object to hold a collection of ``Product`` objects.
 However, if we had decided against adding a ``$products``